 Satan assaults the unity that God brings to His people.

 He attempts to bring division through separation from divine order.

-Our unity and our oneness depend upon the divine order that God has established in the Holy Bible.
+Our unity and our oneness depend upon the divine order that God has established.

 Satan would like us to be a little rebellious and unsubmissive, yet thinking all the time that we are doing the will of the Lord.